danluu/post-mortems/README.md

 [Amazon](https://aws.amazon.com/message/67457/).
 Bad weather caued power failures throughout AWS US East.
 A single backup generator failed to deliver stable power when power switched over to backup and the generator was loaded.
 This is despite having passed a load tests two months earlier, and passing weekly power-on tests.

 [FirstEnergy / General Electric](https://en.wikipedia.org/wiki/Northeast_blackout_of_2003).
 FirstEnergy had a local failure when some transmission lines hit untrimmed foliage.
 The normal process is to have an alarm go off, which causes human operators to re-distribute power.
-But the GE system that was monitoring this had a bug which prevented the alarm from getting triggered, which eventually caused a cascading failure that eventually effected 55 million people.
+But the GE system that was monitoring this had a bug which prevented the alarm from getting triggered, which eventually caused a cascading failure that eventually affected 55 million people.

 [Google](https://status.cloud.google.com/incident/compute/15056#5719570367119360).
 Successive lightning strikes on their European datacenter (europe-west1-b) caused loss of power to Google Compute Engine storage systems within that region.
 I/O errors were observed on a subset of Standard Persistent Disks (HDDs) and permanent data loss was observed on a small fraction of those.